-Sparklers is a wellbeing toolkit, normally for classroom use.
-Teachers really like it and have reminded us that during this time Sparklers is a great option for home use too - everyone has wellbeing to look after.
+Sparklers is normally a classroom, wellbeing toolkit.
+But during this time Sparklers is a great option for home use too.
 So, ta daaaa!

 Learn about energy levels and how we can match them to fit the situation.